-Engaged with Function Stakeholder Assessment of Consultation Undertaken Aircraft providers Aircraft providers operate under contract conditions to provide day to day services to Santos WA's offshore operations.
+Engaged with Function Stakeholder Assessment of Consultation Undertaken Vessel providers Vessel providers operate under contract conditions to provide day to day services to Santos WA's offshore operations.
 These arrangements will be used to support spill response activities included in this OPEP.
 Specific engagement, training and testing related to spill response operations is included in Santos WA training and exercise schedule.
+Aircraft providers Aircraft providers operate under contract conditions to provide day to day services to Santos WA's offshore operations.
+These arrangements will be used to support spill response activities included in this OPEP.
+Specific engagement, training and testing related to spill response operations is included in Santos WA training and exercise schedule.
 Waste contractor A waste service provider operates specific contract conditions with Santos WA for oil spill response waste service provision.
 All arrangements defined in the OPEP nominating waste services reflect contracted services.
 Engagement and testing of this service is included in Santos WA training and exercise schedule.
-Spill Modelling and Providers Scientific Monitoring Santos maintains standby contracts for technical spill modelling and scientific monitoring services.
-The providers are regularly engaged through Santos' exercise program.
-Department of Water and Environmental Regulation (DWER) (Waste Management The DWER Waste Management Division, has reviewed and has had input into defining the Waste Management Plan contained in Santos WA oil spill contingency plans or OPEPs.
+Spill Modelling and S Providers Scientific Monitoring Santos maintains standby contracts for technical spill modelling and scientific monitoring services.
+The providers are regularly engaged through Santos' exercise program. er and Environmental (Waste Management The DWER Waste Management Division, has reviewed and has had input into defining the Waste Management Plan contained in Santos WA oil spill contingency plans or OPEPs.
 Branch) The waste management processes do not change between OPEPs, so the original consultation is sufficient for the OPEP.
 DBCA were contributors to development of the WA Oiled Wildlife Response Plan (OWRP) defined in the OPEP.
 Descriptions of the Santos interface with the WAOWRP contained within the OPEP are consistent with the intent of DBCA (and AMOSC) for oiled wildlife response.
-Department of Biod iversity.
-Conservation Santos WA will continue to consult with DBCA on scientific monitoring as its scientific monitoring plan and associated arrangements are updated. and Attractions (DB DBCA was provided the Keraudren Extension 3D MSS Stakeholder Consultation package via email on 10 October 2019.
+Department of Biodi diversity Conservation Santos WA will continue to consult with DBCA on scientific monitoring as its scientific monitoring plan and associated arrangements are updated. and Attractions (DB) CA) DBCA was provided the Keraudren Extension 3D MSS Stakeholder Consultation package via email on 10 October 2019.
 DBCA responded on 22 October 2019 confirming that based on the information provided, DBCA has no comments to provide in relation to its responsibilities under the Biodiversity Conservation Act 2016 and the Conservation and Land Management Act 1984.
 Santos responded 13 November 2019 acknowledging response.
-Department of Primary Industries and Regional Development - Fisheries (DPIRD Fisheries) DPIRD was provided the Keraudren Extension 3D MSS Stakeholder Consultation package from Santos via email on 10 October 2019.
+Department of Prima Regional Developme (DPIRD Fisheries) DPIRD was provided the Keraudren Extension 3D MSS Stakeholder Consultation package from Santos via email on 10 October 2019.
 Consultation received back from DPIRD relevant to the EP has been outlined within Section 4 of the EP.
 There has been no specific response related to oil spill arrangements or OPEP.
 Santos WA will continue to consult with DPIRD on its scientific monitoring as its scientific monitoring plan and associated arrangements are updated.